DomiKamu/OhmerPrems/doc/FroeZe-Specs.md

 - Pattern and track edit features from FroeZe-X expander (copy, open, save as, clear, remove, SOLO and MUTE toggles,...).

-- Sequencer playback requires an external clock source who provides **X32** BPM to work as expected tempo.
-You can use KlokSpid MkII clock source module (also part of OhmerPrems), *most used* Impromptu's CLOCKED/CKD module, or any well-working/reliable clock generator, clock modulator or sequencer module.
+- Sequencer playback requires an external clock source who provides **X32** BPM (32 PPQN resolution) to work as expected tempo.
+You can use KlokSpid MkII clock source module (also part of OhmerPrems, set the used output modifier to **x32**), *most used* Impromptu's CLOCKED/CKD module, or any well-working/reliable clock generator, clock modulator, sequencer module.

 - Time signature: 4/4 only, 16ths, 4 bars.